3F/web.vsSBE/Developer Zone/New Component.md

 Congratulation!
 DemoComponent() has been implemented.

-What's next ? how to implement more complex logic and how to work with MSBuild & User-Variables, you can see with sources with real components - [SBEScripts/](https://bitbucket.org/3F/vssolutionbuildevent/src/develop/vsSolutionBuildEvent/SBEScripts/)
+What's next ? how to implement more complex logic and how to work with MSBuild & User-Variables, you can see with sources with real components - [SBEScripts/](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEvent/SBEScripts/)

 Also, if you wish to share your component for current project - use the pull request (on Bitbucket or GitHub), or send directly as .patch file with available contacts.

+## How about plugin system for this

+Currently, it's only for internal structures. *It can be later, because it's really useful, or convenient at least.*

+**But**, today this was not necessary for our users.
+Otherwise, you should [create](https://bitbucket.org/3F/vssolutionbuildevent/issues/new) issue and **vote** for this - we'll look it as demand among users.

-## Dom & Code Completion ##
+## Dom & Code Completion

-Optional, you can describe your component with [SBEScripts/Dom](https://bitbucket.org/3F/vssolutionbuildevent/src/develop/vsSolutionBuildEvent/SBEScripts/Dom/) for code completion (Intellisense) or to any generation of documentation.
+Optional, you can describe your component with [SBEScripts/Dom](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEvent/SBEScripts/Dom/) for code completion (Intellisense) or to any generation of documentation.

 It's easy with next attributes:

-### PropertyAttribute ###
+### PropertyAttribute

 To describe the properties of the component.
 For example: